ABOUT OHENRO

 What’s “OHENRO”?

-“Ohenro” refers to the pilgrimage around the Shikoku region in Japan that has been passed down since ancient times.
+“Ohenro” is the pilgrimage around the island of Shikoku in Japan.
+People have walked it since ancient times.

-Around the year 800 AD, Kukai, known as “Kobo Daishi,” who spread Buddhism in Japan, embarked on a grand pilgrimage to visit the 88 temples associated with his teachings, creating an unparalleled journey of temple pilgrimage in the world.
+Around the year 800, the monk Kukai — known as “Kobo Daishi,” who spread Buddhism in Japan — traveled to the 88 temples tied to his teachings.
+The route he left behind is unlike any other pilgrimage in the world.

 https://88shikokuhenro.jp/en/